About the Dominican Republic

 Save the Children is implementing the Batey Community Development Project which is an integrated development project with the goal of improving the lives of public Batey residents through community based activities in health and nutrition, education, infrastructure improvement and emergency preparedness.
 Health and nutrition strategies will improve access to high quality community-based health services in child health and nutrition; reproductive health knowledge; access to clean water and adequate sanitation infrastructure; knowledge of HIV/AIDS and STIs; and hygiene.
-Education strategies will increase access to quality primary school education by improving infrastructure, materials, equipment and educational quality; and increasing community involvement in schools.
-In addition, Save the Children will improve housing and increase access to emergency safe shelters in these target communities which are vulnerable to hurricanes.
-This project, funded by the U.S. Agency for International Development (USAID), has an initial duration of two years, and is implemented in eight public bateyes in the provinces of San Pedro de Macorís and Hato Mayor.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World’s Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2014 State of the World’s Mothers report.